andyreagan/complex-systems-database/README.md

 I had converted a number of inner templates to use CSS layout rather than HTML tables, but the list pages still use tables.
 The individual person page doesn’t.
 I need to do the CSS for the list pages.

+## Events model

+From various emails, Kelly G tried to add a database model for events but got an error making the migration.
+Based on this,
+I'm not sure what the current state of the site is.